adamdturner/startup/README.md

 Application Images - I made sure the image resizes when the window does.

+Extra - I also added an image file called icon.ico which is used as the small website icon that shows up on the browser tab and in your browser history etc.

 ## 4. JavaScript

 ## 5. Web service